The success of the Minnesota Homeless Study relies on volunteers like you.

-At over 400 shelter locations throughout Minnesota including emergency shelters, transitional housing programs, and battered women's shelters.
+At over 400 shelter locations throughout Minnesota including emergency shelters, transitional housing programs, and domestic violence shelters.
 Surveys are conducted at non-shelter locations in some areas.

 - Training is required.
 Volunteers receive materials and details by early October.
 Your preparation will result in a better experience for you and the individuals you're interviewing.